nhubaotruong/league-of-legends-linux-garena-script/README.md

 ## Result
 ![LOL on Linux](images/result.png)

-## Update new wine-lol (This is not the wine-lol package in the AUR)
+## Update new wine-lol
+1. Use `lutris-ge-lol` from lutris
+- Go to `Manage runners` -> `Manage Versions` and install the latest `lutris-ge-lol`
+- Change the wine version of LOL to the one you just install

+2. Custom `wine-lol`
 - It currently only have prebuilt for Ubuntu/Debian based and PKGBUILD for arch based: https://github.com/ekistece/wine-lol
 - After installing both `wine-lol` and `wine-lol-glibc`, change the wine version of LOL in lutris to custom and enter this path: `/opt/wine-lol/bin/wine`